Arno-ATU/DPAT/README.md

 ## Project Overview

-The Personal Data Privacy Audit Tool is a web application designed to help users understand and improve their Google account privacy settings.
+The Data Privacy Audit Tool is a web application designed to help users understand and improve their Google account privacy settings.
 The tool works by analyzing specific JSON files from Google Takeout, providing privacy insights without accessing sensitive personal information.

 ## Key Features